cristianBMJ/DNLS/README.md

-# mDNLS
+# Modified Discrete NonLinear Schodinger equation mDNLS

-Code written in Python for  determine Solitons  over Discrete Quantum System.
+Program that obtain Solitons  over one chain 1-dimensional atoms nonlinear.
+Futher, determine  the Power of these.